Transactional Negotiation Team

-The Finals of the tournament take place on campus in April, in association with a reception for students considering or participating in the or the Law and Entrepreneurship Concentration.
+The Finals of the tournament take place on campus in April, in association with a reception for students.
 All team members, friends and family, business law faculty and representatives from the Dean's office are invited to attend.

-The Finals are judged by a panel of practicing transactional attorneys from the alumni and Los Angeles/Orange County legal communities.
+The Finals are judged by a panel of approximately one dozen practicing transactional attorneys from the alumni and Los Angeles/Orange County legal communities.

 Course Credit; Prerequisites and Other Information

-Credit: The Transactional Negotiation Team is a two-unit, pass/fail activity offered only in the Spring semester.
+Credit: The Transactional Negotiation Team is a two-unit, pass/fail activity offered in the Spring semester.

 Prerequisites & Enrollment: Business Planning I must be completed prior to participation on the Team.
-To join the Team, register for the Transactional Negotiation Team through the Registrar's regular registration process.
-The Team is limited to sixteen students and typically there is no "tryout" process; however, if more than sixteen students attempt to register for the Team, a competitive selection process will be conducted in the discretion of the Business Law Practicum Director.
+To enroll on the Team, register for the Transactional Negotiation Team through the Registrar's regular registration process.
+The team is limited to sixteen students; if more than sixteen students wish to enroll, a competitive selection process will be conducted.

 More Information: An informational meeting for interested students is typically held each Fall to allow students to consider the team prior to Spring semester registration.
 The Fall concentration fair is also an excellent time to ask Prof. Treviño any questions you may have about the Team.